- Visit the fairy-tale villa where popes have come to escape the hustle and bustle of the Vatican since the 17th century

 Located in tiny Castel Gandolfo, one of Italy’s most scenic towns, the Papal Palace complex spans 55 hectares - 11 more than the Vatican (which makes Pope Francis the only person whose holiday home is bigger than the country he governs).

 Just recently Pope Francis, aka Cool Pope, opened a huge portion of these premises to the public.
-So you can spend a few hours strolling the lush tree-lined gardens and, of course, viewing the remains of Emperor Domitian’s residence.
+So you can spend some time admiring the lush tree-lined gardens and, of course, viewing the remains of Emperor Domitian’s residence.

 - Entrance to the Papal Gardens